New Zealand national rugby union team: Foster Era

 Due to the COVID-19 pandemic, the 2020 Rugby Championship was cancelled.
-Instead, a Tri-Nations revival tournament was held from October 2020 - December 2020.
-Before that, they held 2 warm-up Bledisloe Cup matches, the opening one being in Wellington where there was a 16 all draw.
-A week later, the All Blacks came back from that at Eden Park and defeated the Wallabies 27–7.
-They then travelled over to Australia for the Tri-Nations, where they opened by securing the Bledisloe Cup with a 43-5 whitewash of Australia, but going on to lose to them a week later 24–22.
-The All Blacks lost a week later against Argentina (15-25) which was the first time they had lost back-to-back test matches since 2011, but they redeemed themselves two weeks later against Argentina, defeating them 38–0.
-The All Blacks won the Tri-Nations, as Australia and Argentina had both drawn twice.
-They ended the 2020 season with 3 wins, 2 losses and 1 draw.
+Instead, a Tri-Nations revival tournament was held from October to December 2020.
+Two warm-up Bledisloe Cup matches were held before that, the first was a (16–16) draw in Wellington and the second a (27–7) win in Auckland.
+They then travelled over to Australia for the Tri-Nations, where they opened by securing the Bledisloe Cup with a (43–5) victory over Australia in Sydney but going on to lose to them a week later (22–24) in Brisbane.
+The All Blacks lost a week later to Argentina (15–25) in Parramatta which was their first ever defeat to the Los Pumas and the first time they had lost back-to-back test matches since 2011.
+Thanks to a 38–0 win against Argentina two weeks later in Newcastle, the All Blacks won the Tri-Nations.
+They ended the 2020 season with three wins, two losses and a draw.